Ultrahigh-energy Gamma Rays and Gravitational Waves from Primordial Exotic Stellar Bubbles: EM radiations

-{\it EM radiations --} In \cite{Hawking:1974rv, Hawking:1974sw} Hawking found remarkably that black holes emit radiations in the black-body form.
-This mechanism can be applied into PBHs that were formed in the very early Universe \cite{MacGibbon:1991vc}.
+In \cite{Hawking:1974rv, Hawking:1974sw} Hawking found remarkably that black holes emit radiations in the black-body form.
 Theoretically, the PBHs satisfy a certain mass distribution depending on the underlying generation mechanisms \cite{Cai:2018tuh, Chen:2019zza, Carr:2018poi, Zhou:2020kkf}, and hence one can derive the EM radiations contributed by all possible mass scales.
 Let us focus our interest on neutral PBHs of the Schwarzschild type.
 The time-dependent physical number density $n_i$ of elementary particle $i$ emitted by a distribution of PBHs per unit time and per unit energy can be determined by \be {\mathrm{d}^2 n_i \over \mathrm{d}t \mathrm{d}E}(E) = \int_{M_\text{min}}^{M_\text{max}} \frac{\mathrm{d}^2 N_i}{\mathrm{d}t \mathrm{d}E}(E,M) n_\text{PBH}(M) \mathrm{d}M ~, \ee where $\mathrm{d}^2 N_i / \mathrm{d}t \mathrm{d}E$ is the Hawking instantaneous emission rate for particle $i$.
 The lower mass limit $M_\text{min}$ is usually set to the Planck mass $M_\text{pl} \simeq 2 \times 10^{-5}$ g, while the upper one $M_\text{max}$ can be infinity.